Managing real estate in times of crisis: 3 reasons smart building technology is essential

 How smart buildings react with agility during a lockdown

 With so many CRE professionals being made to work from home or not at all, the value of a robust digital facilities management strategy has never been more clear – smart building tech has offered remote analysis, reporting and control for several years now.
-Here are the top 3 reasons that smart building tech is absolutely crucial when disaster strikes:
+Here are the top 3 reasons that smart building solutions are absolutely crucial when disaster strikes:

 1. Immediate reduction in energy consumption and operating costs